Roy214/RHEL-AI-KCS/sssd.md

 Simply put, the main SSSD purpose is to store data from the remote database in a local cache and then serve this data to the target user (application).
 Keeping the cache up to date and valid is a difficult task and to do that SSSD consists of multiple components (processes and libraries) that talk to each other through various inter-process communication techniques.

 ## How can I use sssd to integrate with AD.
-You need to use `adcli` or `realmd` to integrate a Linux machine with AD the command is `realm join domain_name -U aduser`
+You need to use `adcli` or `realmd` to integrate a Linux machine with AD the command is `realm join domain_name -U aduser`.
+When troubleshooting AD join issues alternatively try using --membership-software=samba or adcli and compare which provides better error msg.
+Some common issues are `The domain join failed with an error msg Do you have sufficient permissions to create machine accounts` this indicates you do not have correct permission to join the active directory domain for details refer to https://access.redhat.com/articles/7075917

 ## How can start sssd
 `systemctl start sss` in case if you are failing to start sssd try to start sssd in debug mode using `sssd -i d7` here you can serach for errors.Troubleshoot sssd failure or failed to start sssd involves several steps first try to start sssd in debug mode using `sssd -i d7`.
 Some comon issue related to sssd start up involves `krb5_kt_start_seq_get failed: Key table file /etc/krb5.keytab not found` which indicates the keytab file is absent.
 Check using `klist -kte` if you have the keytab file. `sssd.service: main process exited, code=exited, status=4/NOPERMISSION` indicates sssd is failing to start due to permission issues check if you have proper permisison set on sssd.conf it should be owned by root and permission should be 600.